YBogomolov/workshop-edsl-in-typescript/src/workshop/free-monads/README.md

 > 'free' like in 'free beer' and not in 'free speech'

 First of all, what does "free" means?
-It means "free of computations", so a *[free object](https://en.wikipedia.org/wiki/Free_object)* in general is something that holds the semantic of its origin, merely describing it.
+It means "free of computations", so a *[free object](https://en.wikipedia.org/wiki/Free_object)* in general is something that holds the meaning of its origin, merely describing it.
 In our example you can think that "free monad" is just something which mimic the structure of a monad, and could be *interpreted* into a real monad.

 ## Further reading